Online Basic Seminars and Advanced Workshops

 - Child Development — considering the above subjects given the various stages of child development

-Up to 50 participants can attend each class.
+Up to 50 participants can attend each Basic seminar (limit is 10 for Advanced).
 Once the limit is reached, the class will be closed and will no longer appear on the menu.
 You will be asked to provide a court case number.
 If you are attending voluntarily, and do not have a case number, please email email@example.com for registration instructions.